Metaswitch/clearwater-docker/README.md

 If you scale up the clusters of storage nodes, you can monitor progress as new nodes join the clusters by running `utils/show_cluster_state.sh`.

+## Using Kubernetes

+Instead of using Docker Compose, you can deploy Clearwater in Kubernetes.
+This requires a Kubernetes cluster, and a Docker repository.

+### Prepare the images

+- First, build all the required images locally.

+        # Build the Clearwater docker images.
+        cd clearwater-docker
+        for i in base memcached cassandra chronos bono ellis homer homestead ralf sprout ; do docker build -t clearwater/$i $i ; done

+- Next, push them to your repository (which must be accessible from the Kubernetes deployment)

+        for i in base memcached cassandra chronos bono ellis homer homestead ralf sprout do
+            docker tag -f clearwater/$i:latest path_to_your_repo/clearwater/$i:latest
+            docker push path_to_your_repo/clearwater/$i:latest
+        done

+- Finally, change the image paths in the Kubernetes files.
+For every file ending `-rc.yaml`, edit the image path to be the correct path for your repository.

+### Deploy Clearwater in Kubernetes

+To deploy the images, you should simply do `kubectl create -f clearwater-docker/kubernetes`.

 ## Manual Turn-Up

 If you can't or don't want to use Compose, you can turn the deployment up manually under Docker.